ZeroBone/OfficialEye/docs/index.md

 ```

 !!! note
     PDM will not work without the `python3-venv` package.
-Make sure to have it installed before running the above command.
+Make sure to have `curl` and `python3-venv` installed before running the above command.

 Next, initialize a new `venv` environment and enter it:
 ```shell